World War I: Biographies

 Alec William Campbell (Australia, 1898- )

 Alec William Campbell was the son of a commercial traveller (salesman) and had a Scottish grandfather who had migrated to Australia.
 Alec was born in Launceston, Tasmania in 1899.
 He did his schooling at Scotch Oakburn College in Launceston from 1910-1915 where he was good at Aussie rules footy and cricket.
 He was a boyish looking 16 year old child when he lied about his age to join the Australian Infantry in June 1915.
-His mother farewelled the boy soldier at the dock but his dad was too upset to go and see his soldier boy off to a probable early death.
+His mother farewelled the boy soldier at the dock but his dad was too upset to go off to a probable early death.
 Mrs. Campbell had lost a nephew in the same war.
 Alec was trained up and left with the 15th Battalion for the dreaded Gallipoli campaign.

 Winston Churchill (England, 1874-1965)